nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - Pros: Easier to implement.
 Better experience for user, who can `cd` into the module and use one command `lsasg` to view all assignments.
 In contrast, if the assignments are under groups, the user has to `cd` into the module and choose a group to view assignments, before he/she can view all assignments.
   - Cons: Not able to create assignments on the group level.

-### Assignment View

-#### New Command: `view (contacts/asg)`

-This command toggles the view between assignments and the default contact list.
-The contacts view is optimized for looking through contacts, while the assignment view is optimized for displaying the list of assignments and grades for each student.

 ---